 2. Find a Suitable Harness

 Before you even start traveling with your cat, it’s best to see how well they walk with restrictions.
-Practice makes perfect, so walk with your cat until they grow acclimated to the process.
-They might resist at first, but watch their attitudes change once they find out they get to explore.
+Practice makes perfect, so train your cat until they grow acclimated to the process.
+Be patient, as they might resist at first, but watch their attitudes change once they find out they get to explore.

 Also, you want to buy a harness that is completely fitted to your feline.
 If the harness is loose or does not fit properly, your cat will likely escape by backing out or pulling from the protective restraints.
 If you were in an unfamiliar place, it could be a huge risk to take.
 After all, your cat might not come back.